-Data from the Surveillance Epidemiology and End Results (SEER) Program cancer registry (1973-1993) (18) indicated that of a total of 51,584 men with prostate cancer who had received radiotherapy, 3549, i.e. 6.9% developed a second malignancy.
+Data from the Surveillance Epidemiology and End Results (SEER) Program cancer registry (1973-1993) [21] indicated that of a total of 51,584 men with prostate cancer who had received radiotherapy, 3549, i.e. 6.9% developed a second malignancy.
 Most (3171) had solid tumors.
 Skin cancers were not included in the analysis.
 The follow up period for these patients was up to more than 10 years (between 1973 and 1993).

-The proposed 7 years follow-up of the present Radium-223 study is based on the finding from the "Spiess study" that follows the health of 899 persons who received multiple injections of another short-lived alpha-particle emitter Radium-224 mainly between 1945 and 1955 for the treatment of tuberculosis, ankylosing spondylitis and some other diseases.
+The proposed 7 year follow-up of the present Radium-223 study is based on the finding from the "Spiess study" that follows the health of 899 persons who received multiple injections of another short-lived alpha-particle emitter Radium-224 mainly between 1945 and 1955 for the treatment of tuberculosis, ankylosing spondylitis, and some other diseases.
 In December 2007, 124 persons were still alive.
-The most striking health effect, observed shortly after (224) Ra injections, was a temporal wave of 57 malignant bone tumors.
+The most striking health effect, observed shortly after (224) Radium-223 injections, was a temporal wave of 57 malignant bone tumors.
 During the two most recent decades of observation, a significant excess of non-skeletal malignant diseases has become evident.
-Up to the end of December 2007, the total number of observed malignant non-skeletal diseases was 270 (248 specified cases of non-skeletal solid cancers and 22 other malignant diseases, among these 16 malignant neoplasms of lymphatic and hematopoietic tissue, six without specification of site) compared to 192 expected cases.
-The pick of development of secondary tumors was observed between 7 and 8 years (19).
+Up to the end of December 2007, the total number of observed malignant non-skeletal diseases, among these 16 malignant neoplasms of lymphatic and hematopoietic tissue, six without specification of site) compared to 192 expected cases.
+The peak of development of secondary tumors was observed between 7 and 8 years [22].

-In response to the FDA and EMA post-marketing requirements, MAH will further assess the safety of Radium-223 through the conduct of an international prospective observational single arm cohort study to study the occurrence of second primary malignancies in patients treated with Radium-223: The REASSURE study (Radium-223 alpha Emitter Agent in Safety Study in mCRPC population for long-teRm Evaluation.
+In response to the Food and Drug Administration (FDA) and European Medicine Agency (EMA) post-marketing requirements, the Marketing Authorization Holder (MAH) will further assess the safety of Radium-223 through the conduct of an international, prospective, observational single arm cohort study to study the occurrence of second primary malignancies in patients treated with Radium-223: The REASSURE study (Radium-223 alpha Emitter Agent in non-intervention Safety Study in mCRPC population for long-teRm Evaluation.

-Due to the nature of the disease, stage of the prostate cancer and the uniqueness of the treatment with Radium-223, it would be challenging to identify an active comparison group within the REASSURE study.
+Due to the nature of the disease, stage of the prostate cancer, and the uniqueness of the treatment with Radium-223, it would be challenging to identify an active comparison group within the REASSURE study.
 As an optimal alternative, incidence rates on second primary malignancies in mCRPC patients treated with Radium-223 and enrolled in the REASSURE study could be indirectly compared with the corresponding reference information on second primary malignancies in mCRPC patients from external secondary data source(s), such as population based data in the US and/or EU.

-A feasibility evaluation of specific appropriate external secondary data sources is currently being conducted by the MAH.
-Based on this evaluation, the MAH will develop separate individual study protocol(s) for population based study(ies) estimating the incidence of second primary malignancies in one or more data sources.
+A feasibility evaluation of specific appropriate external secondary data sources was conducted by the MAH.
+Indirect comparison of REASSURE data with the external secondary data source(s) will be performed following the completion of the REASSURE study and in accordance with timelines of its study report.